Anxiety Disorders Diagnosis and Treatment

 What Causes Anxiety Disorders?

-- Pregnancy: Due to the hormonal changes during pregnancy, it may affect the chemicals in the mother’s brain Mapping.
+- Pregnancy: Due to hormonal changes during pregnancy, it may affect the chemicals in the mother’s brain.
 Pregnant women with anxiety may experience poor sleep quality, inability to concentrate, and excessive worry.

 Anxiety Disorder Risk Factors